 Configuration Management for Testing

 Without an effective way to track these systems, it can be difficult for developers and QA teams to feel comfortable making config changes.
 After all, changes made to the test environment by one engineer could impact other active users in unexpected ways, leading teams to step on each other’s toes and waste valuable time and resources.
-It’s incredibly frustrating for everyone when a test that was working just fine is all of a sudden failure due to a change in environment configuration, and there’s often limited recourse to determine whether something’s changed in the environment, what the change was, and how to resolve it.
-That’s why it’s essential to invest in a single source of truth — with an easily-accessible record of all configuration changes, everyone involved in the testing process can monitor changes and adjust their tests accordingly.
+It’s incredibly frustrating for everyone involved when a test that was working just fine is all of a sudden failing due to a change in environment configuration.
+There’s often limited recourse to determine whether something’s changed in the environment, what the change was, and how to resolve it.
+That’s why it’s essential to invest in a single source of truth — with an easily-accessible record of all configuration changes, where everyone involved in the testing process can monitor changes and adjust their tests accordingly.